 TokenEx’s vaults are housed in our secure data center environments across the United States and Europe.
 Each facility is fully redundant, meaning data is continually synced between facilities to ensure data availability, and we require each center to receive annual audits by an independent third party.

-Additionally, our vaulted tokenization enables you secure any data element, supports batch tokenization, significantly reduces the scope of PCI DSS compliance, and offers the ability to de-identify PII, PHI, and personal data.
+Additionally, our vaulted tokenization enables you to secure any data element, supports batch tokenization, significantly reduces the scope of PCI DSS compliance, and offers the ability to de-identify PII, PHI, and personal data.

 For the purpose of this blog, we’ll be looking at how credit card vaults store credit card information and why it’s useful to deploy tokenization and cloud-based storage for the protection of sensitive cardholder data.